Loading…

 Learning Objectives

-Understand the pros/cons and challenges in design clinical trials with composite endpoints; Learn advanced methods and strategies for analyzing composite endpoints, including the impact of winning criteria and analysis methods via win ratio, win proportion and win scores; Apply different win ratio methods by scenarios and interpret results from real case examples of small-size.
+Recognize the pros/cons and challenges in designing clinical trials with composite endpoints; Discuss advanced methods and strategies for analyzing composite endpoints, including the impact of winning criteria and analysis methods via win ratio, win proportion and win scores; Apply different win ratio methods by scenarios and interpret results from real case examples of small-size.

 Tuesday June 17, 2025 1:45pm - 2:45pm EDT